kaltura/DeveloperPortalDocs/documentation/player-sdk/Using-and-Configuring-Player-Objects-controls.md

 * Attach custom plugins
 * Eliminate the UI and add native controls from the player

-*Note:* Before getting started, we recommend you read the follwoing article on Player configuration:
+**Note:** Before getting started, we recommend you read the following article on Player configuration:
 [Kaltura Media Player Configuration] (https://vpaas.kaltura.com/documentation/media-player/Player-Configuration) and verify that at this stage, you should have your Player configured via KMC.

 ## How to Work with the Kaltura Player API